-- 1. Is in accordance with policy 7 of the Cornwall Local Plan, or policy AL1 of the Climate Emergency DPD; or - 2.
-Is for an affordable housing-led scheme adjacent to the existing built-up area and is not an isolated development in the countryside; and - a.
-It is appropriate to its setting in terms of scale, height, density, design and choice of materials; and - b.
-Provides a mix of dwelling types that is reflective of the most up to date assessment of housing needs for Torpoint; and - c.
-It would not have an adverse impact on adjoining uses or infrastructure. - 3.
-Will deliver or enhance community and leisure facilities which will be easily accessible and well related to the built area of Torpoint. - 5.1 Policy 2a of the Cornwall Local Plan: Strategic Policies document sets out that, (amongst other things) development proposals in the period to 2030 should help to deliver: - A minimum of 52,500 homes at an average rate of about 2,625 per year to 2030, to help deliver sufficient new housing of appropriate types to meet future requirements.
-In particular, meeting affordable housing needs; and - Provide for 38,000 full time jobs and 704,000 sq. metres of employment floorspace to help deliver a mix of 359,583 sq. metres of B1a and B1b office and 344,417 sq. metres of B1c, B2 and B8 industrial premises by 2030.
+- of materials: - 5.1 Policy 2a of the Cornwall Local Plan: Strategic Policies document sets out that, (amongst other things) development proposals in the period to 2030 should help to deliver: - A minimum of 52,500 homes at an to 2030, to help deliver sufficient new housing of appropriate types to meet future requirements.
+In particular, meeting affordable housing needs; and - Provide for 38,000 full time jobs and 704,000 sq. metres of employment floorspace to help deliver a mix of 359,583 sq. metres of B1a and B1b office and 344,417 sg. metres of B1c, B2 and B8 industrial premises by 2030. - 5.2 Cornwall is divided into a number of Community Network Areas (CNA), which, cumulatively, contribute towards meeting the strategic development needs of the county.
+Torpoint falls within the Cornwall Gateway CNA, which has to provide at least 1,900 dwellings, 6,917 sq m of office floorspace (Class B1a and B1b - not including industrial processes or storage and distribution) and 10,585 sq m of other B uses employment floorspace by 2030.
+Out of this, the town of Torpoint must